flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

-# Tutorial 10: Training a Zero-shot Classifier (TARS)
+# Tutorial 10: Few-Shot and Zero-Shot Classification (TARS)

 Task-aware representation of sentences (TARS) was introduced by Halder et al. (2020) as a simple and effective method for **few-shot and even zero-shot learning for text classification**.
+This means you can classify text without (m)any training examples.
 This model is implemented in Flair by the `TARSClassifier` class.

 In this tutorial, we will show you different ways of using TARS:

-## Use Case #1: As a Zero-shot Predictor for New Classes
+## Use Case #1: Classify Text Without Training Data (Zero-Shot)

 In some cases, you might not have any training data for the text classification task you want to solve.
 In this case, you can load our default TARS model and do zero-shot prediction.
 That is, you use the `predict_zero_shot` method